\( \newcommand{\mathbbm}[1]{\boldsymbol{\mathbf{#1}}} \)

 ## Forecast errors:

-If we decide to stick with the information theory approach, we should use ETS(M,M,M).
-If we are more inclined towards empirical selection, we would need to apply the models in the rolling origin fashion (Section 2.4), collect a distribution of errors, and then decide, which one to choose.
+To get a better idea about the holdout performance of the two models, we would need to apply them in the rolling origin fashion (Section 2.4), collect a distribution of errors, and then decide, which one to choose.